 Usually the question I get when discussing “no punishment” is “What on earth do we do instead?”

 3 Important No-Punishment Parenting Tips

 Let logical and natural consequences teach your children.
 Understand that no-punishment parenting is not permissive parenting.
 Permissive parenting is as dangerous to the emotional health of your child as overly-strict parenting.

-Make rules and enforce them.
-The key here is to have consequences set up ahead of time and to be consistent.
+Make rules and enforce them just like you do now.
 What things do your children currently face punishment for most often?
 Do these things already have natural consequences attached?
 If so, then there is no need to heap punishment on top of that.
 If not, then think of a logical consequence that fits.

 2. Seek to understand behaviors.

 Children who feel well, behave well.
 If your child is misbehaving there is usually a reason.
 Sometimes that reason is nothing more than boredom.
 A bored child who has chosen to entertain himself by picking on a sibling

 doesn’t need to be grounded.
 He needs more things to do.
 I’m sure you can think of a chore that would keep him busy

 !
 That’s a logical consequence.